alexcasar/Data-Science-Climbing-Demo/README.md

 This git consists of a step-by-step example of a basic data science work flow, from data aquisition and preparation, to exploratory analysis, to pattern/correlation finding and finally to inference or prediction modeling.
 Different phases of the pipeline will be divided into different files in order to make it more evident and specific.

-The data used for this exercise will be information regarding rock-climbers profile and their climbing performance.
-Information was gathered using the following on-line survey https://forms.gle/dgZAkwvBHcoapj8D9 (feel free to answer it if you happen to be a rock-climber, to continue gathering data) so the data consist to real climbers' profiles.
+The data used for this exercise will be information regarding rock-climbers' profile and their climbing performance.
+Information was gathered using the following on-line survey https://forms.gle/dgZAkwvBHcoapj8D9 (feel free to answer it if you happen to be a rock-climber, to continue gathering data) so the data consist of real climbers' profiles.

 ## Files